Fecal incontinence: Other measures

-In women, a device that functions as an inflatable balloon in the vagina has been approved for use in the United States.

 Surgery

 Surgery may be carried out if conservative measures alone are not sufficient to control incontinence.
 There are many surgical options, and their relative effectiveness is debated due to a lack of good-quality evidence.
 The optimal treatment regime may be both surgical and non-surgical treatments.
-The surgical options can be considered in four categories: restoration and improvement of residual sphincter function (sphincteroplasty, sacral nerve stimulation, tibial nerve stimulation, correction of anorectal deformity), replacement/imitation of the sphincter or its function (anal encirclement, SECCA procedure, non-dynamic graciloplasty, perianal injectable bulking agents), dynamic sphincter replacement (artificial bowel sphincter, dynamic graciloplasty), antegrade continence enema (Malone procedure), and finally fecal diversion (e.g. colostomy).
+The surgical options can be considered in four categories: restoration and improvement of residual sphincter function (sphincteroplasty, sacral nerve stimulation, tibial nerve stimulation, correction of anorectal deformity), replacement and imitation of the sphincter or its function (anal encirclement, SECCA procedure, non-dynamic graciloplasty, perianal injectable bulking agents and implantable bulking agents), dynamic sphincter replacement (artificial bowel sphincter, dynamic graciloplasty), antegrade continence enema (Malone procedure), and finally fecal diversion (e.g. colostomy).
 A surgical treatment algorithm has been proposed.
 Isolated sphincter defects (IAS/EAS) may be initially treated with sphincteroplasty and if this fails, the person can be assessed for sacral nerve stimulation.
-Functional deficits of the EAS and/or IAS (i.e. where there is no structural defect, or only limited EAS structural defect, or with neurogenic incontinence) may be assessed for sacral nerve stimulation.
+Functional deficits of the EAS or IAS (i.e. where there is no structural defect, or only limited EAS structural defect, or with neurogenic incontinence) may be assessed for sacral nerve stimulation.
 If this fails, neosphincter with either dynamic graciloplasty or artificial anal sphincter may be indicated.
-Substantial muscular and/or neural defects may be treated with neosphincter initially.
+Substantial muscular or neural defects may be treated with neosphincter initially.

 Epidemiology

 FI is thought to be very common, but much under-reported due to embarrassment.
 One study reported a prevalence of 2.2% in the general population.
 It affects people of all ages but is more common in older adults (but it should not be considered a normal part of aging).
 Females are more likely to develop it than males (63% of those with FI over 30 may be female).
 In 2014, the National Center for Health Statistics reported that one out of every six seniors in the U.S. who lived in their own homes or apartment had FI.
 Men and women were equally affected.
-45–50% of people with FI have severe physical and/or mental disabilities.
+45–50% of people with FI have severe physical or mental disabilities.
 People with dementia are four times more likely to have fecal incontinence compared to people of similar ages.

 Risk factors include age, female gender, urinary incontinence, history of vaginal delivery (non-Caesarean section childbirth), obesity, prior anorectal surgery, poor general health, and physical limitations.
 Combined urinary and fecal incontinence is sometimes termed double incontinence, and it is more likely to be present in those with urinary incontinence.

 Traditionally, FI was thought to be an insignificant complication of surgery, but it is now known that a variety of different procedures are associated with this possible complication, and sometimes at high levels.
-Examples are midline internal sphincterotomy (8% risk), lateral internal sphincterotomy, fistulectomy, fistulotomy (18–52%), hemorrhoidectomy (33%), ileo-anal reservoir reconstruction, lower anterior resection, total abdominal colectomy, ureterosigmoidostomy, and anal dilation (Lord's procedure, 0-50%).
+Examples are midline internal sphincterotomy (8% risk), lateral internal sphincterotomy, fistulectomy, fistulotomy (18–52%), hemorrhoidectomy (33%), ileo-anal reservoir reconstruction, lower anterior resection, total abdominal colectomy, ureterosigmoidostomy, and anal dilation (Lord's procedure, 0–50%).
 Some authors consider obstetric trauma to be the most common cause.